 5.2.2 Exclusion Principles

 A Code Point is excluded if at least one of these exclusion principles is met.
-If a Code Point can neither be included nor excluded on the basis of these principles, the Code Point is automatically excluded from the proposed LGR for Latin Script, per RFC 6912.
+(If a Code Point can neither be included nor excluded on the basis of these principles, the Code Point is automatically excluded from the proposed LGR for Latin Script, per RFC 6912.)